 The idea for this trip was born by an accident.
 We did not plan to go to Spain in February, but there was an opportunity that “pushed” us towards this place.
 We planned a short vacation at the time, but with no specific idea about the place.

-Due to my numerous business trips, at the end of February one of my meeting was going to happen in Porto (Portugal).
-My meeting took place during week days, so there was an opportunity to extend my stay for a weekend or for the whole following week.
+Due to my numerous business trips, at the end of February, one of my meetings was going to happen in Porto (Portugal).
+My meeting took place during weekdays, so there was an opportunity to extend my stay for a weekend or the whole following week.
 I wanted to take advantage of this opportunity and convince my husband to join me there.
 However, we were in Porto together two years earlier, we realized that we do not want to come back to the same place after such a short time.
-Although I consider Porto as an extraordinary place, with beautiful views, amazing old town and delicious wine – we were hungry to see a new place.
+Although I consider Porto as an extraordinary place, with beautiful views, an amazing old town and delicious wine – we were hungry to see a new place.

 SPAIN – IDEAS FOR OUR TRIP